CSC-2410 Computer Systems

 - Relevant Historical Computer Architecture/Organization.

-- Conventional machine level and assembly language level - Chapters 4, 6, and some of 3.
+- Conventional machine level and assembly language level - Chapters 4 and 6.

 - Data types - representation of numeric data.